slim-template/slim/README.md

-You can also mark the text explicitly with `>`, for example when it starts with lowercase letter or unusual character, or merely for aesthetic consistency, or if you want to use uppercase tag names and therefore need to keep the `:implicit_text` option disabled.
+You can also mark the text explicitly with `>`, for example when it starts with lowercase letter or unusual character, or when the text spans several lines, or merely for aesthetic consistency, or if you want to use uppercase tag names and therefore need to keep the `:implicit_text` option disabled.

     p
       > 'This is text, too.'
+    p
+      >
+        This is text
+        which spans
+        several lines.

 To get most out of these implicit and explicit text blocks, check the smart text plugin - otherwise such text will be treated as standard `|` verbatim text.